Gangnam Style: Viral spread

-Following its July 15 release, "Gangnam Style" overtook Carly Rae Jepsen's "Call Me Maybe" to reach the number one position on the YouTube Top 100 Music Videos during the week of August 28, 2012.
-On September 1, 2012, it overtook Girls' Generation's "Gee" to become the most viewed K-pop video on YouTube.
+Following its July 15, 2012 release, "Gangnam Style" overtook Carly Rae Jepsen's "Call Me Maybe" to reach the number one position on the YouTube Top 100 Music Videos during the week of August 28, 2012.
+On September 1, it overtook Girls' Generation's "Gee" to become the most viewed K-pop video on YouTube.
 Although "Call Me Maybe" had unusually strong staying power, averaging over 1.5 million views each day, "Gangnam Style" increased to an average of over nine million views per day within just two months.
 This was mainly because "Call Me Maybe" remained largely a North American trend, whereas the popularity of "Gangnam Style" was not confined to the United States.
 61.6 percent of viewers were male, and those aged between 13 and 17 represented the biggest group.

 According to The Wall Street Journal, T-Pain was among the first to have "sent [the video] to the stratosphere" when he tweeted about it on July 29, 2012.
-It was then picked up by Neetzan Zimmerman from the social blog Gawker, who asked "Did this underground Hip Hop artist from South Korea just release the Best Music Video of the Year?" on July 30.
-This was soon followed by Robbie Williams, Britney Spears, Katy Perry, Tom Cruise, Joseph Gordon-Levitt, and William Gibson, who either commented about or shared the video with their fans via Twitter.
+The next day, it was then picked up by Neetzan Zimmerman from the social blog Gawker, who asked: "Did this underground Hip Hop artist from South Korea just release the Best Music Video of the Year?"
+This was soon followed by Robbie Williams, Britney Spears, Katy Perry, Tom Cruise, Joseph Gordon-Levitt, and William Gibson.